Efficient Autoregressive Inference for Transformer Probabilistic Models: Efficient Autoregressive Inference

 \paragraph{Architectural generality.} Our buffer is a general mechanism applicable to other transformer variants.
 For instance, a Perceiver-style encoder \citep{jaegle2021perceiver} summarizes the context $\mathcal{C}$ into a fixed set of $P \ll N$ latent tokens, also known as \emph{pseudo-tokens} \citep{lee2019set, feng2023latent, lara2025exploring}.
 We can precompute the latent key/value representations once -- autoregressive decoding then requires attending only to these $P$ latents and the growing causal buffer.
 The per-layer attention cost is $\mathcal{O}(NP{+}P^2)$ for the prefill and $\mathcal{O}(PK{+}K^2)$ for decoding $K$ samples.
-In contrast, the approach without our buffer would incur a larger cost of $\mathcal{O}(NPK{+}P^2K{+}PK^2)$.
+Without our buffer, the cost is $\mathcal{O}(NPK{+}P^2K{+}PK^2)$. \arxiv{To demonstrate this, we applied our buffer to the \emph{latent bottlenecked attentive neural process} (LBANP; \citealp{feng2023latent}) architecture, a TNP variant that encodes the context with pseudo-tokens.
+We found that our buffer yields higher predictive densities than standard autoregressive inference with LBANP, likely because the buffer allows the model to condition on both the latent summary and the explicit history of previous points, rather than relying on the compressed latents alone.
+See~\cref{app:bottleneck} for results and additional details.}